-The Transition Services Agreement was entered into January 16, 2006 by and between the Celsion and Celsion Corporation, amended March 28, 2006 and March 5, 2008, and as amended provides for the following:
+The Transition Services Agreement was entered into January 16, 2006 by and between the Celsion and Celsion Corporation (USA), amended March 28, 2006 and March 5, 2008, and as amended provides for the following:

-- sublease of space in Celsion Corporation's offices for use by the Company to carry on its business, for a period of up to six (6) months from the date of the agreement. - administrative support services as needed in the operation of the Company's business for the period of the sublease. - payment of salary and benefits totaling approximately \$45,000 per month, for the shorter of: (1) the period ending June 30, 2006; or (2) the date of closing by the Company of a funding transaction. - funding to the Company for expenses reasonably incurred in connection with the operation of the Company's business, for the shorter of the period ending June 30, 2006 or the date of closing of a funding transaction; provided that the aggregate funding for such expenses will not exceed \$300,000.
+- sublease of space in Celsion Corporation (USA)'s offices for use by the Company to carry on its business, for a period of up to six (6) months from the date of the agreement. - administrative support services as needed in the operation of the Company's business for the period of the sublease. - payment of salary and benefits totaling approximately \$45,000 per month, for the shorter of: (1) the period ending June 30, 2006; or (2) the date of closing by the Company of a funding transaction. - funding to the Company for expenses reasonably incurred in connection with the operation of the Company's business, for the shorter of the period ending June 30, 2006 or the date of closing of a funding transaction; provided that the aggregate funding for such expenses will not exceed \$300,000.
 Celsion Canada is required to pay interest on expenses advanced above \$100,000 at the rate of prime + 1%.

-On March 20, 2008 Celsion Corporation elected to convert all but USD \$200,000 of the debt into shares of Medifocus upon its Qualifying Transaction.
-As at November 25, 2008, \$803,594 was owed to Celsion Corporation under this agreement.
-Concurrent with the Qualifying Transaction, the Company issued 903,112 common shares to convert \$557,600 of the debt.
+On November 25, 2008 Celsion Corporation (USA) converted all but US \$200,000 of the debt into shares of Medifocus upon its Qualifying Transaction.
+Concurrent with the Qualifying Transaction, the Company issued 903,112 units to convert \$570,000 of the debt.